matthewjhcarr/multi-docker/README.md

 # Multi-Container Deployments to AWS
+This project is one part of a longer udemy course, Docker and Kubernetes.
+The rest of the course files are available [here](https://github.com/matthewjhcarr/udemy-doku).
+I'm assuming the person reading this is me, so you should have no issue with it being a private repo.
+If you're not me, then go buy the course!

 The workflow for a multi-container deployment can be described as follows:

 ![Diagram of the workflow](./img/workflow.png)